tyohDeveloper/New-units/replit.md

 **Clipboard Copying**
 - Respects precision settings when copying values
-- Execute & Copy: evaluates calculation, copies result, clears fields, moves result to field 1 for chained calculations
+- Evaluate & Copy: evaluates calculation, copies result, clears fields, moves result to field 1 for chained calculations

 **Math Category**
 - Positioned at top of "Other" group for easy access